OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 different dplyr verbs from tidyverse to query the dataset that we’ve opened before using the `collect()` function to collect that data into our local environment.
-For example, if you wanted to know what all the sites were in this forecast you could use `disinct()` before the collect.
+For example, if you wanted to know what all the sites were in this forecast you could use `distinct()` before the collect.

 > Note: We are using the “scores” rather than “forecasts” for this
 > because it contains the observations as well as the forecasts
 > distributions.
-Changing scores to forecasts in the above s3 URL would
+Changing “scores” to “forecasts” in the above s3 URL
-> get you the raw forecast submission.
+> (e.g., “phenology_forecasts_s3”) would get you the raw forecast
+> submissions.

 ------------------------------------------------------------------------